 Gossip is a peer-to-peer communication protocol in which nodes periodically exchange state information about themselves and about other nodes they know about.
 The gossip process runs every second and exchanges state messages with up to three other nodes in the cluster.
 The nodes exchange information about themselves and about the other nodes that they have gossiped about, so all nodes quickly learn about all other nodes in the cluster.
 A gossip message has a version associated with it, so that during a gossip exchange, older information is overwritten with the most current state for a particular node.

-To prevent partitions in gossip communications, use the same list of seed nodes in all nodes in a cluster.
+To prevent partitions in gossip communications, use the same list of seed nodes for all nodes in a cluster.
 This is most critical the first time a node starts up.
 By default, a node remembers other nodes it has gossiped with between subsequent restarts.
 The seed node designation has no purpose other than bootstrapping the gossip process for new nodes joining the cluster.
 Seed nodes are not a single point of failure, nor do they have any other special purpose in cluster operations beyond the bootstrapping of nodes.